n9i3/Indolike-task-1/README.md

-Task 1 :- Boston Housing Price Predictor
+Project - 1 :-  Housing Price Predictor

 •	This project is a basic machine learning model to predict house prices in the Boston area.
 •	The prediction is based on key features like location (TAX), size (number of rooms), and age of the house.
 •	The dataset used is the Boston Housing Dataset, which includes various attributes of houses and their prices.